lkosson/reportviewercore/README.md

 # ReportViewer Core
-This project is a port of Microsoft Reporting Services (Report Viewer) to .NET Core 3.1+.
+This project is a port of Microsoft Reporting Services (Report Viewer) to .NET 6+.
 It is feature-complete and ready for production use, but keep in mind it is not officially supported by Microsoft.

 For version history and recent fixes, see [changelog](CHANGELOG.md).